maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 3.`\|`UE5HW`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now go back to our **HelloWorld** level and selecdt **Place Actors | Shapes Cube** to add a 1 meter cube square for reference.
-This is 3.2 feet squared for reference.
+This is 3.3 feet squared for reference (1 meter is 3.3 feet).

 ![add cube to level](images/AddCube.png)